Aktiun/chartfactor-jira-kit/README.md

 Follow the steps below to set up BigQuery as the data warehouse for Jira data:

 a.
 Nagivate to the folder where the [chartfactor-jira-kit](https://github.com/Aktiun/chartfactor-jira-kit.git) repo was cloned as described in previous sections.

-a.
+b.
 Update the `.env` file to provide the BigQuery variables.
 The BigQuery variable names start with "BQ".

-b.
+c.
 Execute the command below in your terminal window.

 ```commandline
 airbyte-jira-bigquery.sh